 Hôtel des Invalides

-Built as a hospital for wounded soldiers, by Louis XIV, it is known now a days as the War Museum, it was stormed by several thousands men on the morning of 14 July, who plundered its armouries before heading to the Bastille.
-Now a days it is a museum where you can visit see itens related to wars as well as tombs of important figures mostly related to the wars as well.
+Built as a hospital for wounded soldiers, by Louis XIV, it is known nowadays as the War Museum, Hôtel des Invalides is now a complex of three museums displaying items related to wars as well as tombs of important figures mostly from the military scenario.
 One of the most important pieces of the museum is the tomb of Napoleon.

 Place de la Bastille

-The Storming of the Bastille marks the start of the French Revolution, and despite the fact that it only contained seven inmates in the time of the storming, it was a symbol of abuse by the monarchy.
+The Storming of the Bastille officially marks the start of the French Revolution, and despite the fact that it only contained seven inmates at the time of the storming, it was a symbol of abuse by the monarchy.
 In its place now, stands the July Column that commemorates the July Revolution of 1830.
-Now a days the Place de la Bastille is a symbol of the leftists in Paris.
+Nowadays the Place de la Bastille is a symbol of the leftists in Paris.

-It was here that King Louis XVI and Queen Marie Antoinette used to live until 1789 when they were stripped from power and brought to the Tuileries Palace, in Paris, and ultimately beheaded.
+It was here that King Louis XVI and Queen Marie Antoinette used to live until 1789 when they were stripped of power and brought to the Tuileries Palace, in Paris, and ultimately beheaded.

 Jardin des Tuileries

-However, in 1789, during the French Revolution it was here that the royal family was brought to from Versailles and held under surveillance until they were transferred to the Temple and later publically killed.
+However, in 1789, during the French Revolution, it was here that the royal family was brought from Versailles and held under surveillance until they were transferred to the Temple and later publically killed.

 Palais du Luxembourg